An old tea plant turns over a colorful new leaf

 Until recently, though, purple leaf plants in Yunnan were largely ignored by tea makers, let alone consumers.
 Some producers even go as far as to request their exclusion from the harvest, having noticed that the darker-than-usual leaves make a noticeable difference in the flavor of the tea.
 Of course, local people of the many ethnic minorities living in Yunnan have long been aware of zi cha “purple tea,” since they are the ones who own, care for, and harvest the highly-prized old growth tea trees that typically produce it in their tea gardens and the surrounding mountain rainforests.
 The broader interest in making tea from purple leaf plants in particular is a recent thing.
 Intensely purple cultivars have been developed in China, Kenya, India, and Japan and are now appearing on the market for consumption.

-The original purple leaf trees in Yunnan display the purple coloration only in the youngest two or three leaves of new growth.
+The original purple leaf trees in Yunnan display the purple coloration only in the youngest leaves of new growth.
 If allowed to grow to maturity, the purple leaves will fade to green again.
 Because of this, they’re also called zi ya (“purple buds”) by locals.
 They are known to grow most commonly under two conditions: at high altitudes, and on older tea plants.
-Though the young leaves are dark enough to be quite distinct from your average green tea leaf, they are typically not as deep purple as super-dark cultivars like Zi Juan.
-Teas like our Hei Tiao Zi (Black Stripe) sheng puer and Purple Leaf shu puer are made from these traditional trees.
+Though the young leaves are dark enough to be quite distinct from your average green tea leaf, they are typically not as deep purple as super-dark cultivars like second-generation Zi Juan.

-Zi Juan is the cultivar used to make our Jing Mai Teng La Zi Juan (Purple Tea Buds) and Zi Juan (Purple Tea Leaves) sheng puer cakes.
-Puer cakes like these made from entirely purple leaves are quite a new development.
-Since we first began seeing them in 2006, enthusiasm for purple leaf teas has spread across continents.
+Puer cakes made exclusively from purple leaves are quite a new development.
+Our Jing Mai Teng La Zi Juan (Purple Tea Buds) and Zi Juan (Purple Tea Leaves) sheng puer cakes are made entirely from the leaves of the original Zi Juan variety.
+Since we first began seeing these purple cakes in 2006, enthusiasm for purple leaf teas has spread across continents.

 Genetics and environmental factors